bannerImage.png

 39.35%

 The changes that have taken place to the allowance and the rates means dividends aren't as tax advantageous as they used to be.
-This is particularly the case for director-shareholders that relied on a combination of a basic salary, combined with dividend payments.
+This is particularly the case for director-shareholders that historically relied on a combination of a basic salary, combined with dividend payments.

 Capital Gains Tax and use of allowances